joelmvs/unlocked/README.md

 # 🔓 Unlocked – Contract Intelligence Platform

 **Unlocked** is a web-first contract intelligence platform that helps freelancers and creators understand, organize, and act on their legal agreements.
-It’s more than an assistant — it’s a legal home base built to lower the barriers of traditional legal workflows.
+It’s more than an assistant, it’s a legal home base built to lower the barriers of traditional legal workflows.

 ## 🚀 Why I Built It

-I built Unlocked to challenge myself — to prove that building useful, user-first legal tools is within reach for individual creators, especially with tools like GPT-4 and Claude now widely accessible.
+I built Unlocked to challenge myself, to prove that building useful, user-first legal tools is within reach for individual creators, especially with tools like GPT-4 and Claude now widely accessible.
 I also care deeply about democratizing access to legal understanding.
-The legal system is often opaque by design — Unlocked is my attempt to change that.
+The legal system is often opaque by design, Unlocked is my attempt to change that.

 ## 🧠 Key Features